unibo-spe/spe-slides/content/04-build-automation/_generator.md

 It is first required to [register](https://plugins.gradle.org/user/register), once done, an **API Key** will be available from the web interface, along with a **secret**.

-These data is required to be able to publish, and can be fed to Gradle in two ways:
+This data is required in order to publish, and can be fed to Gradle in two ways:

 1. By editing the `~/.gradle/gradle.properties` file, adding:
 ```plain